 Founder of Khawalung Monastery

-Vajra Master Jigme Dorje Rinpoche was born in Himalayas, Mugu village in 1972.
+Vajra Master Jigme Dorje Rinpoche was born in Khawalung, Mugu village in 1972.
 Since childhood he was very interested in learn about Buddhism.
 He learned reading, writing and basic Buddhism from his grandfather and also received refuge in the dharma from him.
 At the age of 13 he entered the Shechen Monastery and studied Buddhist philosophy and ritual practice under H.H.
 Dilgo Khyentse Rinpoche.
 Jigme Dorje Rinpoche received many initiations, oral transmissions, sutra and tantra from H.H.
 Dilgo Khyentse Rinpoche, Trulshik Rinpoche, Penor Rinpoche, Shechen Rabjam Rinpoche and other renowned Buddhist masters.
 He also entered the Buddhist university of Namroling Monastery in southern India over 3 years for further Buddhist studies.
 In 1998 he established “Ananda School” for Himalaya’s children in the Himalayan region of Jumla, Karnali zone of Nepal where around 90 students were able to receive modern education.
 In 2002 due to changes that were occurring within in Nepal, the school was unable to function any further.

 In 2005, Jigme Dorje Rinpoche established the Khawalung Monastery in Kathmandu, the capital city of Nepal.
-Currently, there are more than 50 young monks drawn from the population of Himalaya’s children.
+Currently, there are 50 young monks drawn from the population of Himalaya’s children.
 Included in this group are orphans and others are from poor families.
 They study Buddhist philosophy, ritual, meditation and also receive modern education.

 The monastery gives special emphasis to the terma (esoteric tantric teaching) of H.H.
 Dilgo Khyentse Rinpoche.
 Jigme Dorje Rinpoche works to provide food, clothing, education, medical care and shelter.
-In 2007 he established a nonprofit organization called Khawalung Foundation USA in New York City in order to raise funds to help maintain those young monks of the Khawalung Monastery in Nepal, assist other children of Nepal and also spread the Buddhist teaching of compassion in America and the West.
+In 2007 he established a nonprofit organization called Khawalung Foundation USA in New York City in order to raise funds to help maintain the 50 young monks of the Khawalung Monastery in Nepal, assist other children of Nepal and also spread the Buddhist teaching of compassion in America and the West.

 In the future, Jigme Dorje Rinpoche wishes to build a Khawalung children’s home in Kathmandu for children who do not wish to be ordained as monks but wish to be educated.
 This facility will also house the former Ananda School and will give a modern education to up to 500 Nepalese children, both orphans and children of poor families.
 In addition, the Lama also envisions the building of a facility for the elderly which will not only provide for their daily living but also will house a medical clinic for the general population as well.